 Stale eggs are glassy and smooth of shell.
-The shell of a fresh egg day, and with this amount she will has a limelike surface.
-A boiled egg which is dull and dries quickly on the shell when taken from the kettle is fresh.
+The shell of a fresh egg has a limelike surface.
+A joiled egg which is dull and dries quickly on the shell when taken from the kettle is fresh.

 Boiled eggs which adhere to the shell are fesh.